-Single Discount Rate - A single discount rate of 7.50% was used to measure the total pension liability.
-This single discount rate was based on the expected rate of return on pension plan investments of 7.50%.
-The projection of cash flows used to determine this single discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be 14% of payroll.
+Single Discount Rate - A single discount rate of 7.50% was used to measure the total pension liability based on the expected rate of return on pension plan investments.
+The current member and employer contribution rates are 6.25% and 14.25% of active member payroll, respectively.
+Although not all members contribute, the member and employer rates are scheduled to increase by 0.25% increments ending in Fiscal Year 2023.
+The ultimate member and employer rates will be 7% and 15%, respectively.
+The projection of cash flows used to determine this single discount rate assumed that member and employer contributions will be made in accordance with this schedule.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.